libremfg/rhize-docs/content/deploy/install/keycloak.md

   |--------------|-----------------------|
   | Frontend URL | keycloak frontend URL |
   | Require SSL  | External requests     |

 After you've created the realm, you can create clients.

 ## Create clients

 In Keycloak, _clients_ are entities that request Keycloak to authenticate a user.
 You need to create a client for each service.

-The DB client requires additionally configuration of flows and grant, so install this first.
+The DB client requires additional configuration of flows and grants.

 ### Create DB client

-First, create a client for the DB as follows:
+Create a client for the DB as follows:
 1. In the side menu, select **Clients > create client**.
 1. Configure the **General Settings**: